-Achieved.
-The release times for the 49 auctions held during the financial year ranged from 3 to 9 minutes and averaged 5 minutes (2010-2011: 6 minutes).
+The release time for the 44 auctions held during the financial year ranged from 4 to 8 minutes and averaged 4 minutes (2011-2012: 5 minutes).

-The release times for the three mini-tenders held during the year ranged from 4 to 8 minutes and averaged 6 minutes.
+The release time for the four mini-tenders held during the year ranged from 4 to 5 minutes and averaged 4 minutes.

-The release time for the 7 EU ETS auctions held

-with the aim of publishing the results within 10 minutes of the close of offer whilst achieving complete accuracy.
+The release time for the 5 EU ETS auctions held during the financial year ranged from 6 to 20 minutes with the aim of publishing the results within 10 minutes of the close of offer whilst achieving complete accuracy.